vmstan/mastodon-documentation/content/en/admin/migrating.md

 ---
-title: Migrating to a new machine
+title: Migrating to a new server
 description: Copying your Mastodon installation to a new server without losing anything.
 menu:
   docs: